-The following was a guest post by James at Free in Ten Years.
+The following was a contribution by James at Free in Ten Years.
 Free in Ten Years is a blog run by James which documents his path to early retirement.
 He has set a goal to be retired within ten years, before his 38th birthday.
 He plans to get there by living on 25% of his income or less and investing the rest.
-You can follow him on Twitter.

 Editors note: James brings up some valid points on ways to reduce the life of your mortgage.
 I am not as vigilant about paying ours off, but there can be some significant savings by paying more than the minimum payment on your mortgage annually.